 Niseko and Hakuba might be the most popular ski resorts in Japan, but they’re certainly not the only ones.

 Throughout the country you can find resorts that offer a similar quality powder along with unique runs.
 Here’s a snapshot of them:

 See how far the resorts are from each other with our map.

 The height of ski season in Japan is typically from December to March.
 Outside of this, early season is November and late season is April to May.

 The official close of snow season in Japan is the end of March.
 Some runs and hotels may be open for late season, but this will be limited.

-For the 2016-2017 snow season, Hokkaido's ski resorts (including Niseko) are open from 23 November 2019 to early April 2020.
+For the 2019-2020 snow season, Hokkaido's ski resorts (including Niseko) are open from 23 November 2019 to early April 2020.
 At select resorts, such as Niseko Grand Hirafu, the season may run as late as 6 May 2020.
 Hakuba Valley's snow season also runs from November to early May with peak season being from middle December until end March.

 Whether you’re a beginner or a seasoned professional, snow trips come with an increased risk of injury – and being in Japan, you might not be covered for medical incidents should something occur.